cecoulombe/cecoulombe.github.io/FinanceTracker/README-site.md

 # Website Documentation

-This README file is specifically for the Finance Trakcer website hosted through GitHub Pages.
+This README file is specifically for the Finance Trakcer website hosted through GitHub.io.

 ## Contents
 - [Current Version Instructions](#Instructions)
 - [TODO List](#To-Do-List-for-Website)
 - [Version History](#Version-History)

-## Instructions
+## Redirect Instructions
-To access the most up to date version of the webpage
+This is no longer the most up to date version of the webpage.
+It is now being hosted through GitHub Pages and is being stored in [here](https://github.com/cecoulombe/FinanceTracker)

 ## To-Do List for Website